rickpro2/Azure-Sentinel-SIEM/README.md

 This project was inspired by the YouTube video <a href="https://youtu.be/g5JL2RIbThM?si=GUjx0TV-xzc0zU9Q" target="_new">"Cyber Home Lab from ZERO and Catch Attackers!
 Free, Easy, and REAL (Microsoft Sentinel 2025)"</a> by Josh Madakor.
 The step-by-step instructions, practical demonstrations, and clear explanations in the video were instrumental in setting up Azure Sentinel and deploying the Virtual Machine Honeypot.

+### Learning Objectives:

+- Configuration & Deployment of Microsoft Azure virtual machines, Log Analytics Workspaces, and Microsoft Sentinel
+- Hands-on experience with a SIEM (Security Information and Event Management)
+- Understanding Windows Security Event logs
+- Using KQL to query logs
+- Display attack data on a dashboard with Workbooks (Failed RDP World Map)

 ### Languages and Utilities Used

 - PowerShell